benhaslett/OhBe/README.md

 * PSHEATAPI makes it trivial to pull User form input into Powershell
 * ISM functions as a System of Record so we (and our auditors) can easily review who did what when

+It's early days for this project any feedback is welcome.
+It works great for our purposes but probably isn't very portable.

 ## Getting Started

 ###
 Head over to https://github.com/audaxdreik/PSHEATAPI and the PSHEATAPI module up and running.

-Then download and install this module in your PS profile. $env:PSModulePath
+Then download and install the OhBe module in your PS profile. $env:PSModulePath

 Import the module file using Import-Module OhBeFrameWork.psm1

+Import the Oh Be Template.rox file into Ivanti Service Manager as a New Request Offering note the name.
+Hook up some tasks and note the name.

-Then use the template.ps1 to pull your Service Request Tasks into PowerShell
+Then use the template.ps1 to pull your Service Request Tasks into PowerShell.
+Use the Names noted in above.

+Copy your existing script into the task block (or write a new script)

+Create a pass/fail test to see if your script worked.

 When the template first runs it'll ask for credentials when it needs them
 * Ivanti Service Manager API account